 Established on the International-Great Northern Railroad in 1880, this is the seat of Frio County and a primary retail center for a large area of diversified agriculture and livestock production.
-A giant peanut monument downtown salutes the area's primary crop (more than 55 million pounds are marketed annually).
-Cotton, grain sorghum and vegetables grow on 54,000 irrigated acres.
+A giant peanut monument downtown salutes the area's primary crop (millions of pounds are marketed annually).
+Cotton, grain sorghum and vegetables grow on irrigated acres.
 Honey is available from local producers.
 The Frio River and smaller streams have fish.
 During seasons, hunters take white-tailed deer, javelina, dove and quail.

 You are now leaving TravelTex.com.
 You are on your way to an external website.